 That said, a confusing part seems to be that your partners all stated that they do not have chlamydia.
 They may be telling the truth, or lying, and you may never know.

 Here are some possible scenarios: If you received oral sex from another partner (but did not have intercourse with the partner), it may be that partner who gave you chlamydia.

-It is also possible that one of your three partners used to have chlamydia, but no longer does, possibly because he or she has since been treated for something else (such as a cold) that was treated with the same specific type of antibiotic with which Chlamydia would be treated.
+It is also possible that one of your three partners used to have chlamydia, but no longer does, possibly because he or she has since been treated for something else that was treated with the same specific type of antibiotic with which Chlamydia would be treated.

 Further, it is possible that one of your partners is lying.
 While lying is always a sad state of affairs (particularly by someone you made yourself physically and emotionally vulnerable to within the context of a sexual relationship), it occurs all too often in the context of sexually transmitted infections (STI).

 For example, one study found that only about half of some individuals who were infected with the human papillomavirus (HPV, which can cause genital warts or cervical problems) felt it was important to tell their sexual partners about having HPV.
 In another study, about one fourth of HIV positive individuals did not tell their sexual partner they had HIV.